Living with fire

-Humans have a love/hate relationship with fire.
-Learning to use fire was one of man’s earliest and most daring and clever accomplishments.
+Humans have a love/fear relationship with fire.
+Learning to use fire was one of man’s earliest, most daring and clever accomplishments.
 Controlling fire, while also living with it has been an enormous and deadly challenge.
 When your home is mostly made from dry wood you must take fire seriously.
+Keep a fire extinguisher handy.
 See also my section on living in wildfire interface areas.

 In all these cases and more, you need to be able to quickly put out a fire if one starts in or around your home.
 The best way to do this is with an appropriate fire extinguisher*.
 You should have one, or possibly several of these, in good operating condition, and in well-known locations so you can find them in your sleep.
 You should also know how to use them both in theory and through experience.